The Government manages the allocation of water resources across the state in accordance with the Water Act 1989.

-Victoria's water entitlement framework established the tools to ensure water can be managed to meet competing demands now and into the future.
-The entitlement framework establishes:
+Victoria's water entitlement framework establishes the tools to ensure water can be managed to meet competing demands now and into the future.
+The framework establishes:

-- Annual processes to allocate water to entitlements; and
+- annual processes to allocate water to entitlements

 Under the framework, entitlement holders are responsible for managing their own water security and risks including during drought.